 Many people with asthma will never need to be treated in hospital.
 But if you do, it’s vital to act quickly.

-- it’s difficult to speak, eat or sleep.
+- it’s difficult to walk or talk.

 Even if you feel able to get to A&E yourself, you should call 999 for an ambulance, because:

-- you can be treated on the way to stop your symptoms getting worse – or, if you are an adult, you might be treated at the scene so you don’t have to go to hospital
+- you can be treated on the way to stop your symptoms getting worse – or, if you are an adult, you may be treated at the scene so you don’t have to go to hospital

 - you can get to hospital more quickly